poseidon/matchbox/examples/kubernetes/README.md

 ### TLS Assets

+Note: In this example, TLS assets are served to any machines which request them.
+The network and any machines on it cannot be trusted yet, so this example is **not suitable for production**.
+[Distributed Trusted Computing](https://coreos.com/blog/coreos-trusted-computing.html) work soon let machines with TPMs establish secure channels to improve secret distribution and cluster attestation.

 Use the `generate-tls` script to generate throw-away TLS assets.
 The script will generate a root CA and `admin`, `apiserver`, and `worker` certificates in `assets/tls`.

     ./examples/kubernetes/scripts/generate-tls